sparna-git/Sparnatural/docs/templates-configuration.md

 ### Step 2 : write your templates

 Sparnatural relies on [handlebars](https://handlebarsjs.com/) for writing templates.
-To write your templates, in line with handlebars recommendations, put them in inner `<script type="text/x-handlebars-template">` elements inside the `<spar-natural>` element, **with an id equal to the property shape in the config**.
+To write your templates, in line with handlebars recommendations, put them in inner `<script type="text/x-handlebars-template">` elements inside the `<spar-natural>` element, **with an id equal to the property shape URI from the config, or equal to the range Node Shape from the config**.
 The widget will look for such a template, based on the property shape id, and use it if it finds one.
 Otherwise it will apply its default behavior.

-The same template could be applicable for a list widget, an autocomplete widget, or a tree widget.
+The same template can be applicable for a list widget, an autocomplete widget, or a tree widget.

 Here is an example for providing a template corresponding to the above property shape (note how the id of the `<script>` element matches the URI of the property shape):